verdantlearn/gis-beginner-2021/modules/Introduction/_posts/2000-02-02-self-intro.md

 **Post a self-introduction** by replying to Lucy's post below

 Once you've introduced yourself, read through other people's self-introductions and reply to someone to make connections and reward them for their effort.
-Try to **find a fellow learner** with whom you have something in common - you can use the Discourse search function (top-right of any community page) to search for a keyword e.g. species name, organisation, country
+Try to **find a fellow learner** with whom you have something in common - you can use the Discourse search function (top-right of any community page) to search for a keyword e.g. organisation, country, conservation issue, species name...

 <div id='discourse-comments'></div>